 Box 1 of Form 1098-T reports the qualified tuition and related expenses paid during the calendar year.
 Qualified tuition and related expenses are sometimes referred to as qualified education expenses, although the terms are not always interchangeable.
 For purposes of the Form 1098-T provided by Arizona State University, the following categories of charges are included or not included in qualified tuition and related expense

 Adjustments Made For a Prior Year

-Box 4 of Form 1098-T reports adjustments made to qualified tuition and related expenses reported on a prior year Form 1098-T in Box 2.
-The amount reported in Box 4 represents a reduction in tuition billed during a prior calendar year.
-For example, if you were billed for Spring semester classes in December and withdrew from classes in January, Box 4 reports the decrease in billed tuition due to the withdrawal.
+Box 4 of Form 1098-T reports adjustments made to qualified tuition and related expenses reported on a prior year Form 1098-T in Box 1.
+The amount reported in Box 4 represents a reduction in tuition paid during a prior calendar year.
+For example, if you paid Spring semester classes in December and withdrew from classes in January which resulted in a refund, Box 4 reports the decrease in paid tuition due to the withdrawal.
 The amount reported in Box 4 for adjustments to qualified tuition and related expenses may reduce any allowable education credit you may claim for the prior year.
 See IRS Form 8863 or IRS Publication 970 for more information.

 Scholarships or Grants

 Box 5 of Form 1098-T reports the total of scholarships or grants administered and processed by the ASU Financial Aid and Scholarship Services (FASS) during the calendar year.
 The amount reported in Box 5 does not include:

 - Tuition waivers provided during the calendar year due to the student's status as a benefits eligible ASU faculty or staff member or the spouse or dependent of an ASU faculty or staff member.